cata20002/accesa_test/README.md

     // Implementation
 }
 ```
 Afterwards, testing is done through the endpoints specified above.
-A suite of tests is described in the video demo, available here: **link**
+A suite of tests as well as a walkthrough of the code are described in the video demo, available here: [**link**](https://youtu.be/CoVyP9KE-bQ)

 ## Future Enhancements